sigmf/SigMF/sigmf-spec.md

 1. An extension namespace MAY define new top-level SigMF Objects, key/value pairs, new files, new Dataset formats, or new datatypes.
-1. New key/value pairs defined by an extension namespace MUST be defined in the context of a specific SigMF top-level object - i.e., `global`, `captures`, `annotations`, or a new user-defined object.
+1. New key/value pairs defined by an extension namespace MUST be defined in the context of a specific SigMF top-level Object - i.e., `global`, `captures`, `annotations`, or a new user-defined Object.
 1. It is RECOMMENDED that an extension namespace file follow the structure of the canonical extension namespaces.

 #### Global Object

-The `global` object consists of key/value pairs that provide information applicable to the entire Dataset.
+The `global` Object consists of key/value pairs that provide information applicable to the entire Dataset.
 It contains the information that is minimally necessary to open and parse the Dataset file, as well as general information about the Recording itself.

 The following names are specified in the Core namespace for use in the Global
-object:
+Object:

 | name            | required | type    | description      |
 | --------------- | -------- | --------| -----------------|